philsinatra/IDM231/instructor_materials/IDM231-03-variables.md

 // item_three: custom
 ```

 ^ To retrieve the third item on the list, the array name is specified along with the index number in square brackets.
 Here you can see a variable called `item_three` is declared.
-Its value is set to be the third color from the co1ors array.
+Its value is set to be the third color from the `color` array.

 ---